 A strong economy requires a strong work-force, and Bulgaria’s future development and growth depends upon its ability to prepare its citizens for work and for life.
-Serious gaps in educational outcomes harm both individuals as well as society as a whole.
+Severe gaps in levels of education harm both individuals and society as a whole.
 For this reason, TSA is supporting initiatives that increase educational achievements for disadvantaged pupils.

 This is why TSA is investing in programs that work closely with teachers in more than 200 schools throughout the country to challenge limiting beliefs and to positively transform school environments.
-Cost barriers also play a serious role, especially for pupils living in remote or rural areas with no secondary schools.
-Until recently, no support existed for these youth.
-To continue, they needed to first find sufficient financial resources to cover both transportation as well as the cost of textbooks.
-To meet this need, TSA designed the “Equal Chance” program and, with the cooperation of 19 NGOs, has provided 1580 stipends to help youth continue.
+Cost barriers also play a significant role regarding access to education, especially for pupils living in remote or rural areas with no secondary schools.
+Until recently, no support existed for these youths.
+To continue, they needed to first find sufficient financial resources to cover the cost of transportation as well as textbooks.
+To meet this need, TSA designed the “Equal Chance” program and, with the cooperation of 19 NGOs, has provided 1580 stipends to help students continue to attend school.